 For a low cost, you can use a professional address for your companies house registration, website, business cards and Google My Business location.

-A good, central address in a professional office can really provide an edge and make it look like you have a real office but in reality you'll be working from home (or the beach).
+A good, central address in a professional office can really provide an edge and make it look like you have a real office, while in reality you'll be working from home (or the beach).

 Today, the Google My Business "card" features in search results in 93% of searches today.

-When you Google a business name, you've probably become accustomed to seeing the company card on the right of the search result which provides an accessible way to find a phone number, website and address for the business (as well as products/ services and offers).
+When you Google a business name, you've probably become accustomed to seeing the company card on the right of the search result.
+This provides an accessible way to locate the phone number, website and address of the business (as well as products/ services and offers).

-One critical thing users can see with your business address is the exterior of your "office".
+One critical thing site visitors can see with your business address is the exterior of your "office".
 For example, here's how the exterior of Mail Boxes Etc. appears at its Covent Garden location:

-If anyone searches for you on and you've set up a Google My Business profile then they'll see your Mail Boxes Etc Professional Office.
+If anyone searches for you on Google, and you've set up a Google My Business profile, then they'll see your Mail Boxes Etc Professional Office.

-Other providers offer "Premium" central London business addresses but in reality the exterior can best be described as awful.
+Other providers offer "Premium" central London business addresses, yet in reality the exterior can best be described as awful.
 Here's just an example of a low-cost and widely used London address looks like:

 It's important to find a good price point for a professional address that represents your business but doesn't break the bank.